ojhstill/Algorithms_C/README.md

 # Dijkstra's Algorithms in C

-Implementation of Dijkstra's Algorithm for the second year 'Algorithms and Numerical Methods' Module - Department of Electronic Engineering, University of York (Spring Term 2019).
+Implementation of Dijkstra's algorithm for the second year 'Algorithms and Numerical Methods' spring term module - Department of Electronic Engineering, University of York (2019).

 Coded in CLion and ported to Code::Blocks.